oyekanmiayo/dsa-all-langs/map/README.md

 ## Introduction

-The **Map** is used to store mappings between two objects: a key and value pair.
+A **Map** is a data structure that is used to store mappings between two objects: a key and value pair.
 When you query a map with a key, you should get its associated value.

 Some important operations for a map include:
 * put(key, value) - add a key-value mapping to the map